vpc-ccg/pamir/README.md

                 └── events.vcf
 ```

+#### Descripton of output files
-events.vcf contains genotyped insertions calls.
+events.vcf: output contains genotyped insertions calls in VCF format.
+Per individual sample.
-events.fa  is the reference build from called insertions + flanking regions from the genome
-events.bam is the reads from flanking regions of the calls
-events.bed is the bed file showing the insertion positions on events.fa
+events.fa:  output contains insertion event with flanking wildtype reference sequences from the genome in FASTA format.
+Per population.
+events.bam: output contains all reads used to call insertion event in addition to wildtype reads in the flanking regions in BAM format.
+Per individual.
+events.bed: output contains the location of insertion event in BED format.
+Per individual sample.

+#### Quick tip to user
+`events.fa` contains all of the insertion events in the given population.
+Therefore, individual's `events.bam` can be loaded in to genome viewers (e.g: [IGV](https://software.broadinstitute.org/software/igv/home)) to investigate insertions in detail.

 ## Small working example